Revision 2023

 a lot of fun.

 Another big theme that kept surfacing in conversations was AI.
-Since last year, it had exploded onto the scene, and people were actively debating how to tell whether someone had used AI in their graphics or their code.
-In images, you might still spot certain tells, but in code that question is so much harder to answer.
+Since last year, it had exploded onto the scene with GitHub Copilot, Dall-E, and ChatGPT.
+People were actively debating how to tell whether someone had used AI in their pictures or their code.
+In graphics, you might still spot certain tells, but in code that question is so much harder to answer.

 Letting Loose